 Juveniles look similar to adult females, but the eye ring is more noticeable and they have gray spotting on the breast and pale spotting on the upperparts.
 This spotting serves as camouflage for young birds and wears off as the birds mature.

 Eastern bluebirds can be very vocal in flocks.
 Their calls include a rapid, mid-tone chatter and several long dropping pitch calls.

-A pair of eastern bluebirds will raise 2-3 broods annually of 2-8 light blue or whitish eggs per brood.
+A pair of eastern bluebirds will raise 2-3 broods annually, with 2-8 light blue or whitish eggs per brood.
 The female bird does most of the nest construction and tends the eggs during the 12-16 day incubation period.
 The young birds stay in the nest for 15-20 days after hatching.
 During that time, both parents will feed the chicks and carry away fecal sacs to keep the nesting area clean.

 While eastern bluebirds are not considered threatened or endangered, their populations have declined as nesting sites are taken over by more aggressive species such as house sparrows or European starlings.
 These larger birds may even kill adult bluebirds or chicks in an active nest.
 Carefully building birdhouses with the right entrance hole sizes and taking other steps to protect the house can give bluebirds a better nesting area while excluding unwanted birds.
 Other conservation steps essential to protecting bluebirds include minimizing pesticide use that destroys their food sources and preserving the habitat bluebirds need.
 The establishment of bluebird trails and conservation groups has helped draw attention to the hazards these birds face and what can be done to protect them.